 Many Bulgarians believe that the most-loved by the nation revolutionary Vasil Levski (1837 – 1873), who was killed by the Turks during the emancipation war, was re-buried in St. Petka of the Saddlers church.
 Anyhow, this hypothesis has never been confirmed.

 But why is the church partially dug into the ground?
 Orthodox churches and Christianity as a whole was not tolerated during the Ottoman occupation.
 Therefore, building a church was only possible if its height does not exceed that of a soldier on horseback.

 Exiting the metro station of Serdica you will also catch the sight of “Complex Ancient Serdica” – noteworthy remains of the Roman city, discovered during the construction of Sofia’s metro system between the years of 2010 and 2012.
-Back in the days Serdica was the capital of the eastern province of Dacia Mediterranea and part of the Great Roman Empire.
-The remaining fragments of streets, Christian basilica, houses, baths and even an amphitheatre with arena date from the 4th and 6th century.
+Back in the days, Serdica was the capital of the eastern province of Dacia Mediterranea and part of the Great Roman Empire.
+The remaining fragments of streets, a Christian basilica, houses, baths and even an amphitheatre with an arena that dates from the 4th and 6th century.
 You can see some of the remainings (like coins and pottery) in the metro station which looks like an archaeological museum with all the vitrines inside of it.
-This place is unique, because the Arena of Serdica, built by Emperor Diocletian and completed by the Emperor Constantine the Great, is the only one in the world which combines a Roman theatre and a late antique amphitheatre.
+This place is unique because the Arena of Serdica, built by Emperor Diocletian and completed by the Emperor Constantine the Great, is the only one in the world which combines a Roman theatre and a late antique amphitheatre.